syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 # Getting Started with .NET MAUI Popup

-This section guides you through setting up and configuring a Popup(SfPopup) in your .NET MAUI application.
+This section guides you through setting up and configuring a [Popup](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.SfPopup.html) in your .NET MAUI application.
 Follow the steps below to add a basic Popup to your project.

 To get start quickly with .NET MAUI Popup, you can check on this video:
 <style>#MAUIPopupVideoTutorial{width : 90% !important; height: 400px !important }</style> <iframe id='MAUIPopupVideoTutorial' src='https://www.youtube.com/embed/HTk6JAGP-qE'></iframe>